MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 ## RoPE Fix Normalized Attention Support

+The fix didn't have much impact on the loss or prompts - maybe the bug was actually a happy accident worth exploring further, but now

 <div style="text-align: center;">
   <img src="/assets/images/modelsfromscratch/rope_fix_attn_support_hist_all.png" style="width:60%;" />
 </div>

+ we are seeing some promising impact of the fix:

-The average normalized support has narrowed by 12.5% from .16 to .14.
-The gap between train and validation has narrowed substantially.
+* the average normalized support has narrowed by 12.5% from .16 to .14
+* The gap between train and validation has narrowed substantially.

 ## RoPE Fix Block/Head Normalized Attention Support